marielle-lopez/_nology/react/intro/README.md

 Passing down a maximum of 3 levels is okay, but if you have to exceed this, then there's a better way.

+You can provide a default values to props.

+You can use lazy evaluation to determine if things render or if a certain prop is passed to a child component.
+Use ternary operators if you don't want something to render.
+Some falsy values will render, some won't, so use a ternary operator.

+### Children Props

+A way to render things between the opening and closing tags of an element.
+Typically used with styling containers, for example, a flex-wrapper, layout, etc. These are named `children`.

+Typically used with context and when we want to set up routes for our React application.

+## Key

+Every time you are iterating to create multiple components, you need to pass in a key attribute so that React can differentiate between them multiple components.
+It's best to use the ID of the object, or whatever would be the primary key (unique value of each item).

 ## Other Notes

 Airbnb uses React.